shafiankhan/codex2025/README.md

 - **Service Cards**: Detailed service information and pricing
 - **Wallet Connection**: Seamless integration with Cardano wallets
 - **Payment Processing**: Direct ADA payments through connected wallets

-### Using the Web Interface

-1. **Connect Your Wallet**: Click "Connect Wallet" and select your preferred Cardano wallet
-2. **Choose a Service**: Use the chat interface or service cards to select what you need
-3. **Make Payment**: Pay directly with ADA from your connected wallet
-4. **Get Results**: Receive personalized AI-generated guidance immediately

 ## ⚙️ Configuration